 The portrait is great.
 The pose is great.
-Then your eye drifts down to the hands and there are six fingers, or a thumb that grew out of a wrist, or a fist that has fused into a single mitten shape.
-Hands are the second-hardest body part for diffusion models after teeth.
+Then your eye drifts down to the hands and there are six fingers, a thumb that grew out of a wrist, or a fist fused into a single mitten shape.
+Hands are the second-hardest body part for diffusion models after teeth, even in mid-2026 models.
 The fix is rarely a prompt tweak.
 It is workflow: hide hands when you can, give them enough pixels when you cannot, and run a dedicated inpaint pass when the composition forces them into view.

 Common causes